Knowing what to eat is much more complicated than simply looking at a food guide.

 And now?
 We may be back to protein, at least early in the morning.

-A new study argues that protein is a powerhouse macronutrient that should be eaten for breakfast in order to help curb afternoon sugar cravings.
+argues that protein is a powerhouse macronutrient that should be eaten for breakfast in order to help curb afternoon sugar cravings.

 Researchers also suggest that eating protein helps people feel satiated, meaning they’re less likely to overeat.